Education22 min readUpdated May 29, 2026

 LIHEAP primarily helps with utility bills, but NJ's implementation includes a weatherization component that can fund home energy improvements.
 In cases where a failing roof directly impacts home energy efficiency, LIHEAP-funded weatherization work may address roofing issues.
 Contact the NJ Department of Community Affairs for current program details and eligibility.

-- Eligibility: Must own and occupy the home.
-Income must be below 80% of Area Median Income.
-Property taxes must be current.
+• Eligibility: Must own and occupy the home.
+Many programs use 80% of Area Median Income, and property taxes, municipal utilities, mortgage, and homeowner insurance often must be current.

-- How to apply: Call NJ 211 (dial 2-1-1) or contact your local housing authority to check availability in your municipality.
+• How to apply: Call NJ 211 (dial 2-1-1) or contact your county or municipal housing office to check whether your address is in an active funding cycle.

 NJ Small Cities CDBG Emergency Housing Repair Fund

 New Jersey's Small Cities CDBG program distributes federal Community Development Block Grant funds to non-entitlement communities (municipalities that don't receive direct federal CDBG allocations).
-The Emergency Housing Repair Fund component provides grants up to $10,000 — and in some participating municipalities up to $20,000 — for critical home repairs.
+The Emergency Housing Repair Fund component has historically provided grants up to $10,000, with DCA able to consider higher amounts when a compelling case is presented.
+Homeowners should treat any published amount as a ceiling, not a promised award.

 NJ Department of Community Affairs — Additional Programs